Colorado Deed of Trust Form

 4. Deed of Trust

-Deeds must bear the signatures of the grantor and a notary (or other authorized official).[1]
-The document is required to have a 1″ top margin and 0.5″ margins on all other sides.[2]
+Deeds must bear the signatures of the borrower and a notary (or other authorized official).[1]
+The document must have a 1″ top margin and 0.5″ margins on all other sides.[2]

 Once executed, a deed can be filed with the County Clerk and Recorder.[3]